 - Preferred format for submissions is .doc or .docx, but Google docs are also acceptable.
-The .doc/x has been easiest for transferring to WordPress (especially if there are a lot of links in the piece.)
-No .pdfs, please!
+No .pdfs please!

-- Send a rough draft at least two weeks before the movie or series is scheduled to screen.
-It gives artists and editors enough time to do their thing.
+- We aim to publish blog posts approximately one week before the film’s first screening day.
+To help us facilitate this timeline, please send a rough draft of your post at least TWO WEEKS before the movie or series is scheduled to screen.
+This will give artists and editors enough time to do their thing.
 We’ll send you feedback ASAP and work with you to craft a solid piece for the blog.